 If you have any other health conditions, you should speak with your healthcare provider about whether or not it is okay to take ezetimibe with those conditions.

-Watch the video '7 things to know about Ezetimibe (generic name Zetia®)' where Dee, one of our registered pharmacists, answers most common questions about Ezetimibe.
+Watch the video '7 things to know about Ezetimibe (generic name Zetia®)' in which Dee, one of our registered pharmacists, answers most common questions about Ezetimibe.

 1) Lexicomp: Evidence-Based Drug Information (http://online.lexi.com).
 Accessed 2022-06-17.